opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

 Implement the HelloWorld RPC API
 --------------------------------

-1. Define the HelloService, which is invoked through the *hello-world* API.
+1. Define the HelloService that was invoked through the *hello-world* API.

    .. code:: shell

        cd ../impl/src/main/java/org/opendaylight/hello/impl/

-2. Create a new file called HelloWorldImpl.java and add in the code below.
+2. Create a new file called *HelloWorldImpl.java*.
+Add it in the code:

    .. code:: java